Skip to main content Skip to navigation

 leafhopper vectors

 Figure 7.
-Leafhopper vectors of X-disease phytoplasma Colladonus montanus reductus, Colladonus geminatus, Euscelidius variegatus, Colladonus montanus montanus, Scaphytopius acutus, and Paraphlepsius irroratus.
+Leafhopper vectors of X-disease phytoplasma Colladonus reductus, Colladonus geminatus, Euscelidius variegatus, Colladonus montanus, Scaphytopius acutus, and Paraphlepsius irroratus.
 Not shown Fiebriella florii.
 Photo credit C. Reyes.

 Life Cycle of the Organism

 The X-disease phytoplasma replicates in the phloem tissue of the tree.
-Over winter the phytoplasma numbers in the arial parts of the tree decrease (with small numbers remaining), and active, living phytoplasma cells overwinter in the roots.
+Over winter the phytoplasma numbers in the aerial parts of the tree decline but do not die out completely, with higher levels of phytoplasma surviving in the roots.
 In the spring, the aerial portions of the tree become re-infected as the phytoplasma moves up the phloem of the tree, usually following the same general route as in the previous year.
 As a result, you may see symptoms in one limb for a year or more, but symptoms will eventually appear in additional limbs.
 Removing a symptomatic limb does not eliminate the phytoplasma since it is already in the root system before symptoms appear.

 Vector Biology